-I've had time to reflect on things.
+I've had some time to reflect on things.
 In regards to what transpired...
-Don't you say a damn thing once I say this. (he takes a deep breath) I deserve my fair share of the blame.
+Don't you say a damn thing once I say this: (long pause) I deserve my fair share of the blame.

 I concur.

 I said don't say a thing!